 Top 9 Things to Do in Nairobi, Kenya

 Popularly known as the “Green City in the Sun,” Kenya’s capital city of Nairobi is a popular first stop on Kenyan safaris.
-In Nairobi, visitors can receive a crash course in Kenyan culture, history, and even wildlife—just a short drive from the business district lies Nairobi National Park, home to many of the Big 5 and more.
+Here, visitors can receive a crash course in Kenyan culture, history, and even wildlife.

 Although Nairobi is just 87 miles south of the equator, its 3 million residents enjoy a comfortable year-round climate.
 Temperatures rarely fall below 50ºF at night or rise above 77ºF during the day.

 Looking for ways to make the best of your time in Nairobi?
-In this article, we highlight Ujuzi travelers’ nine favorite things to do in Nairobi.
+In this article, we highlight Ujuzi travelers’ nine favorite things to do in the capital city of Kenya.
 Whether you want to see nature, experience a different culture, or enjoy local foods, Nairobi has something for you!

 female lion walks across dry grassy terrain in Nairobi National Park.